sachs7/multi-modal-langchain-chatbot/README.md

 ### Improvements:

-1. This is a basic RAG, one can create CRAG, Rank based RAG etc
+1. This is a basic RAG, one can create CRAG, Rank based RAG, etc
 2. Showcase Chat History (currently, not showing it)
 3. Add more agents specific to your needs (don't forget to register it in `main.py`)
-4. Use `config` file to store model details, etc that are needed for RAG as well as other agents
+4. Use the `config` file to store model details, etc that are needed for RAG as well as other agents

 # Sample Output: